-This policy applies to children, families, staff, management, and visitors of the Service.
+This policy applies to children, families, staff, management, the approved provider, nominated supervisor, students and visitors (including contractors) of the Service.

 SNAKES

 Australia has around 170 species of land snakes, some equipped with venom more toxic than any other snakes in the world.
 Some of the most dangerous snakes belong to the front-fanged group including- the tiger snake, brown snake, eastern taipan, death adder and mulga or king brown snake.
 Although less venomous than many other Australian snakes, the red-bellied black snake is quite common in urban areas of NSW.
 Snake bites can be potentially fatal so immediate medical assistance should be sought for all cases of suspected snake bite.